 Entries linking to shut-eye

-Meaning "to close by folding or bringing together" is from mid-14c.
-Meaning "prevent ingress and egress" is from mid-14c.
-Sense of "to set (someone) free (from)" (c.
-1500) is obsolete except in dialectal phrases such as to get shut of.
+The meaning "to close by folding or bringing together" is from mid-14c.
+That of "prevent ingress and egress" is from mid-14c.
+The sense of "to set (someone) free (from)," by c.
+1500, is obsolete except in dialectal phrases such as get (or be) shut of (attested by 1570s).
 To shut (one's) mouth "desist from speaking" is recorded from mid-14c.

 c.
 1200, from Old English ege (Mercian), eage (West Saxon) "eye; region around the eye; apperture, hole," from Proto-Germanic *augon (source also of Old Saxon aga, Old Frisian age, Old Norse auga, Swedish öga, Danish øie, Middle Dutch oghe, Dutch oog, Old High German ouga, German Auge, Gothic augo "eye").
 Apparently the Germanic form evolved irregularly from PIE root *okw- "to see."

 HAMLET: My father — methinks I see my father.

 Until late 14c. the English plural was in -an, hence modern dialectal plural een, ene.
 Of potatoes from 1670s.
 Of peacock feathers from late 14c.
 As a loop used with a hook in fastening (clothes, etc.) from 1590s.
 The eye of a needle was in Old English.
 As "the center of revolution" of anything from 1760.
 Nautical in the wind's eye "in the direction of the wind" is from 1560s.